 Power of Empathy: 3 Ways Empathy Can Improve Your Life.
 Does it ever feel like people are all self-absorbed jerks?

 Life can be hard.
 And who is usually hardest on you?
 Yourself.
+There’s that negative voice in your head criticizing you.
 Be More Successful: New Harvard Research Reveals A Fun Way To Do It.
 We all want to be more successful.